Aakhri Khat: Plot

 The child is then rescued by a man who is a staff member of an orphanage nearby.
-He escapes from that place at night.
-And after a long time of wandering here and there, and with the help of some people, he ultimately reaches home to find a statue of his lost mother, and a new lady, who is now his new mother.
+The boy escapes from that place at night.
+After a long time of wandering here and there, and with the help of some people, he ultimately reaches home to find a statue of his lost mother, and a new woman, who is now his mother.